mui/material-ui/pages/api/card-content.md

 # CardContent

-<p class="description">The API documentation of the CardContent React component.</p>
+<p class="description">The API documentation of the CardContent React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import CardContent from '@material-ui/core/CardContent';